 The water molecule absorbs electromagnetic radiation (EMR) in a range of wavebands and discrete wavelengths; this property can be exploited to obtain a measure of the molecular concentration of water vapour in a gas.
 The most useful regions of the electromagnetic spectrum, for this purpose, lie in the ultraviolet and infrared regions.
 Therefore, the techniques are often classified as optical hygrometry or, more correctly, EMR absorption hygrometry.

-The method makes use of measurements of the attenuation of radiation in a waveband specific to water-vapour absorption, along the path between a source of the radiation and a .
+The method makes use of measurements of the attenuation of radiation in a waveband specific to water-vapour absorption, along the path between a source of the radiation and a detector.
 There are two principal methods for determining the degree of attenuation of the radiation as follows:

-(a) Transmission of narrowband radiation at a fixed intensity to a calibrated : The most commonly used source of radiation is hydrogen gas; the emission spectrum of hydrogen includes the Lyman-Alpha line at 121.6 nm, which coincides with a water-vapour absorption band in the ultraviolet region where there is little absorption by other common atmospheric gases.
+(a) Transmission of narrowband radiation at a fixed intensity to a calibrated detector: The most commonly used source of radiation is hydrogen gas; the emission spectrum of hydrogen includes the Lyman-Alpha line at 121.6 nm, which coincides with a water-vapour absorption band in the ultraviolet region where there is little absorption by other common atmospheric gases.
 The measuring path is typically a few centimetres in length;

 (b) Transmission of radiation at two wavelengths, one of which is strongly absorbed by water vapour and the other being either not absorbed or only very weakly absorbed: If a single source is used to generate the radiation at both wavelengths, the ratio of their emitted intensities may be accurately known, so that the attenuation at the absorbed wavelength can be determined by measuring the ratio of their intensities at the receiver.
 The most widely used source for this technique is a tungsten lamp, filtered to isolate a pair of wavelengths in the infrared region.
 The measuring path is normally greater than 1 m.